The most beautiful spots in Stadspark (city park) Maastricht

 Tapijn urban garden

-The Tapijntuin is a cosy and peaceful garden in Maastricht, perfect for a leisurely stroll or to unwind in the greenery.
+The Tapijntuin is a cosy and peaceful garden in Maastricht, perfect for a leisurely stroll or to relax in the greenery.
 More info on Tapijntuin

 Berenkuil